Skip to content

 FTC Enforcement and Civil Penalties

 The FTC actively enforces the Safeguards Rule against financial institutions, including tax preparers.
 Violations can result in civil penalties of up to $51,744 per violation per day under the FTC Act.
-While large-scale enforcement actions against solo preparers are less common, the risk escalates dramatically following a data breach.
-Regulators use the absence of a WISP as evidence of systemic negligence, which amplifies both penalties and reputational damage.
-The FTC Safeguards Rule page details the full scope of enforcement authority.
+While large-scale enforcement actions against solo preparers are less common, the risk escalates sharply following a data breach.
+Regulators may treat the absence of a WISP as evidence of systemic negligence, which can amplify both penalties and reputational damage.
+The FTC Safeguards Rule guidance details the full scope of enforcement authority, and our FTC Safeguards Rule guide for tax preparers breaks it down in plain language.

 IRS Implications for Preparer Credentials